-Sweet Old Religion, the newest release from the duo, is an all-original record that sounds like over a decade of playing and listening together.
-It’s nominated for 3 Canadian Folk Music 2018 Awards, and is one of No Depression’s 10 Best Roots Records of 2018 (so far).
-Light, love and time lead the themes, with the duo at the forefront in their most beautifully textured, honest and sweet record yet.
+Sweet Old Religion, the newest release from the duo, is an all-original record that embraces the listener with the sounds of over a decade of playing and listening together.
+It won Pharis and Jason Traditional Singer and Vocal Ensemble of the year at the Canadian Folk Music 2018 Awards, and is one of No Depression’s 10 Best Roots Records of 2018 (so far).
+Light, love and time lead the themes, with the duo at the forefront in their most beautifully gritty, honest and sweet record yet.
 Produced by Marc Jenkins, engineered by John Raham, with musical guests and a choir of family & friends, Sweet Old Religion follows up on the critical acclaim of 2015's A Wanderer I'll Stay.
 Called "sublime" (NPR) and "brilliant" (BBC), Wanderer won a 2016 Juno Award, a Western Canadian Music Award, and was nominated for an International Folk Music Award and four Canadian Folk Music Awards.
 The title track was 2015's #1 most-played song on the Folk-DJ Charts.

 The Longer Story